 London Stadium (10 to 60,000 people).
 From 2016 the Stadium becomes the new home of West Ham United FC and UK Athletics, as well as a major live music venue.
 It will be open all year round for visitor tours, arts and cultural events, conferences and other sporting activities.
 To enquire about bookings please contact the Events Team on firstname.lastname@example.org

 Timber Lodge Café (for 10 to 150 people).
 Brilliantly designed to blend into the natural landscape and produce its own green energy from solar panels.
 Inside, the Unity Kitchen Café offers all the facilities and refreshments you need on a day out at the Park ideal for smaller scale events.
 To enquire about bookings please Kaliopi Carras on 020 7241 9076 or email@example.com

 Please note that LLDC reserves the right to refuse consent for any hire that may be considered to be controversial or could harm the reputation of the Corporation.

-Please note that during the pre-election period, no political hires will be taken.
-In the lead up to this period, extra-sensitivity will be applied to ensure political neutrality is maintained.
+Please note that during pre-election periods, no political hires will be taken.
+In the lead up to this period, extra sensitivity will be applied to ensure political neutrality is maintained.
 The decision to refuse consent will be made by the Executive Director of Park Operations and Venues, with any appeals going to the Chief Executive.